 The answer depends very much on you, your academic interests and your career intentions.
 If you are interested in food and would like to understand more of food science and technology and want to know more about careers in the food industry then the Summer School is definitely for you.

 At Harper Adams University we would like to receive applications from Year 12 students who have intellectual curiosity and enjoy learning about the world they live in and the food they eat.
-Applicants will be required to provide a personal statement explaining their interest in food and the food industry as well as a letter of support from a science teacher.
+Applicants will be required to provide a personal statement explaining their interest in food and the food industry.